Recovering from a hysterectomy

-Some women who have not yet experienced the menopause may feel a sense of loss because they are no longer able to have children.
+Some women who haven't yet experienced the menopause may feel a sense of loss because they're no longer able to have children.
 Others may feel less "womanly" than before.

 In some cases, having a hysterectomy can be a trigger for depression.
-See your GP if you have feelings of depression that won't go away.
-They will be able to advise you about various available treatment options.
+See your GP if you have feelings of depression that won't go away, as they can advise you about the available treatment options.

 Talking to other women who have had a hysterectomy may help by providing emotional support and reassurance.
-Your GP or the hospital staff may be able to recommend a local support group for you.
+Your GP or the hospital staff may be able to recommend a local support group.

 The Hysterectomy Association also provides hysterectomy support services, including a one-to-one telephone support line, counselling, and "preparing for hysterectomy" workshops.